Dinacoding/PortArt/README.md

 ### User Stories

-- I want to feel that my expectaction will be meet
+- As a user, I want to feel that my expectaction will be meet.
-- Find the form easily
+- As a user, I want to have clear and updated information about the restaurant and fil the form booking form easily.
-- I wish I could take someone special there today
+- As a user, I want to take someone special and with a unique style.
-- Information should be displayed on the website without the need to call
+- As a user, I want to use the website without the need to call the restaurant.
-- Help the business to contact the customers and guide them to

 ### How will I achieve this

 - **Layout and media files** Adding engaging graphics and media to convey the identity and menu
 - **Navigation and CTAs buttons** Easy to access buttons for the booking form.
-- **Clear pieces of information** Organise a multipage layout to guide users with through headings and prioritise the content with colors for more important content.
+- **Clear pieces of information** Organise a multi=page layout to guide users through headings and prioritise the content with colors for more important content.
 - **Footer links** Social links and navigation links to enhance accessibility

 ### Sitemap Outline